conceptualshark/portfolio/docs/resume.md

 # Cole Isaac, MSCS [Download :fontawesome-solid-file-pdf:](./assets/pdfs/garbo-cv.pdf){ .md-button .md-button--primary }

 A clear communicator with a passion for organization and analysis, culminating in documentation that is accurate, accessible, and effective.
-Employs a docs-as-code philosophy to create, manage, and deploy documentation for modern platforms.
+Employs a docs-as-code philosophy to author and maintain content for modern documentation platforms.

 <div id="resume" markdown>

 ## Education

 ### Master of Science in Computer Science

 > **Khoury College of Computer Sciences**
 _Northeastern University • Boston, MA_